Care

 bacon in carbon steel

-1. Add 2 tablespoons each of salt and your chosen neutral oil to your cooled pan.
+1. Add a 1:1 ratio (we recommend around 2 tablespoons each) of salt and your chosen neutral oil to your cooled pan.

 If your pan is still looking a little grimy after trying this method, head over to method three.